alphagov/govuk-developer-docs/source/manual/data-gov-uk-architecture.html.md

 ### Elasticsearch

 The search index that [Find Data][find] uses to search datasets.
 It is populated through the `search:reindex` rake task on [Publish Data][publish] (see below) and when publishers make changes when using Publish Data.
-Similarly the `VCAP_SERVICES` environment variable, made available to applications that connect to it, contains the credentials to connect to it.
+The `VCAP_SERVICES` environment variable contains the credentials to connect to it.

 ### beta.data.gov.uk proxy (aka beta-dgu-route)